Who can file a wrongful death claim? How much money can you get? These are questions you will have when a loved one dies.

 - A grandchild of the deceased

-- A child of the deceased person’s spouse
+- A child of the deceased person’s spouse (stepchild)

-The personal representative who filed the claim must notify other family members of the suit within 30 days of filing.
-Once notified, all eligible family members have 60 days to notify the estate of damages they suffered from the wrongful death.
+The personal representative who filed the claim must notify other family members of the lawsuit within 30 days of file.
+Once notified, all eligible family members have 60 days to notify the estate of damages they suffered due to the wrongful death.
 If no notice is provided within those 60 days, their claims may not be included in the case.

 How Much Money Can I Get for a Wrongful Death Claim?